kosmos-industrie40/kosmos-mediator/README.md

 - `kosmos/machine-data/+/sensor/+/update`
 - `kosmos/machine-data/+/sensor/+/update/temporary`

-In the second part of the program the produced messages will be published on the topic matching this subscribe topic `kosmos/analyses/+/+`.
+In the second part of the program produce messages.
+Those messages will be published on the topic matching the topic `kosmos/analyses/+/+`.
 The first wild card subtopic contains the URL of the used ml-image.
-We use an URL encoding to remove special characters and replace all `/` with the `-`.
+We use a URL encoding to remove special characters and replace all `/` with the `-`.
 In the second wild card subtopic contains the tag of the image.

 ## Dependencies